-Tree planting is encouraged as part of all development proposals to achieve ecological connectivity and enhance the character of the settlement.
+Tree planting within development proposals will be supported to achieve ecological connectivity and enhance the character of the immediate locality.

-All planning applications should take account of trees and make allowance within the design and implementation for their protection and enhancement.
+As appropriate to their scale nature and location, development proposals should respond positively to trees and make allowance within the design and implementation for their protection and enhancement.
 Where trees are present on and/or adjacent to the site (within margins set out by British Standard(s) and Standing Advice) an Arboricultural Impact Assessment will be required.

 Where there is an unavoidable loss of trees, the number and type of replacements should be informed by the quality and size of the removed trees.
-Trees must be replaced to a minimum ratio of 2:1 unless evidence is provided that demonstrates this would made the scheme unviable.
-It is important to ensure the right tree is planted in the right place.
-Replacement trees should ideally be of native British species of local provenance and be suitable for the plot size.
-Developers should ensure local ecological connectivity is maintained and sufficient space is made available on the development site for this unless exceptional circumstances can be demonstrated.
+Trees should be replaced at a minimum ratio of 2:1 unless evidence is provided that demonstrates this would made the scheme unviable.
+Wherever practicable, replacement trees should be of native British species of local provenance and be suitable for the plot size.
+Development proposals should ensure local ecological connectivity is maintained unless site-specific circumstances make such an approach impracticable and/or unviable.